Motorists advised of Mandan project

-Temporary gravel roadways will be in place Monday on Mandan Avenue, Old Red Trail and North Dakota Highway 1806 in Mandan as a construction project continues.
+Temporary gravel roadways are in place on Mandan Avenue, Old Red Trail and North Dakota Highway 1806 in Mandan as a construction project continues.

-This phase of the project will consist of concrete pavement repair, asphalt milling, grading and underground utilities work.
+This phase of the project consists of concrete pavement repair, asphalt milling, grading and underground utilities work.

-The speed limit will be reduced to 25 mph, and motorists should expect short delays.
+The speed limit has been reduced to 25 mph, and motorists should expect short delays.
 There will be an 11-foot width restriction in place.
 Flaggers and pilot cars will be present at times.

 The project is expected to be complete near the end of October.